What Counts as Information?

 Different people produce different patterns.
 The text vanishes into encryption.
 The signature persists.

-The Arms Race Has No End
+The Arms Race

 Constant-time code.
 Compare all characters, even after finding a mismatch.
 Make every branch take the same time.
 Never let computation depend on secret data.

 Blinding.
 Add random noise to inputs.
-The answer is the same, but the intermediate steps are randomized, masking power and timing patterns.
+The answer is the same, but intermediate steps are randomized, masking power and timing patterns.

 Shielding.
 Faraday cages block electromagnetic radiation.
 Expensive.
 Imperfect.
 A well-funded adversary can still get through.